isaacnmm/pestpolicy-hugo2XX/content/posts/does-wd-40-remove-paint/index.md

 ###  1. Malco Tru Grit

-Malco Tru is a heavy
-- duty polishing and buffing compound that work perfectly in paint removal, degreasing, and cleaning rusty surfaces.
+Malco Tru is a heavy-duty polishing and buffing compound that work perfectly in paint removal, degreasing, and cleaning rusty surfaces.
 The solvent is packed in a large container that is highly portable and easier to refill.
-The active agents in Malco Tru remove stains and scratches (1000
-- 1500) in a couple of minutes without affecting the original surface of the material.
+The active agents in Malco Tru remove stains and scratches (1000-1500) in a couple of minutes without affecting the original surface of the material.

-Moreover, Malco Tru is a versatile compound that features a water
-- based formula, which is biodegradable and less toxic.
+Moreover, Malco Tru is a versatile compound that features a water-based formula, which is biodegradable and less toxic.

 ###  2. Star Brite Rust

-Star Brite is a reliable stain remover that features a unique structural formula, which is quick
+Star Brite is a reliable stain remover that features a unique structural formula, which is quick-acting and non-abrasive.
-- acting and non
-- abrasive.
 The solvent comes in a portable can with a classic spray nozzle, which allows point application during paint/stain removal.
 You can use Star Brite over surfaces such as metal, fiberglass, vinyl, plastic, etc. without affecting the original cover.

 Besides, the Star Brite comes with a simple hand trigger for optional spray administration, and a stable can design.